vdclab/vdclab-wiki/cpnDB.md

  {.links-list}

  ## Notes from User
- - Easy to browse and custom search for chaperonins
+ - Easy to browse or custom search for chaperonins
- - Can add chaperonins to cart, allows for easy download
+ - Can add chaperonins to cart, allows for easy download of sequences

 ## Citations